 What is the face of death in the wilderness?
 Is it five or six hundred pounds of flesh and fur, with sharp claws and teeth that can make quick work of a man?

-For some in Greater Yellowstone last summer, it was, or was nearly so.
+For some in Greater Yellowstone last summer, it was, or nearly was so.
 For me, it was not that close, but it was close enough to change my thoughts and my movements for the rest of the time that I was out there.

 In Meeting the Great Bear, I shared some of my thoughts, feelings, and experiences concerning being in grizzly country, including times I'd been close to the bears.
 They boiled down to these things: